cryptojobslist/discord-bot/README.md

 # 💼 Receive latest Crypto & Web3 Jobs in your Discord
 > Help your community afford your NFTs by getting them a job!
 Add [this bot](https://discord.com/oauth2/authorize?client_id=458880791573954570&permissions=2147485696&scope=bot) to your Discord for the best jobs in crypto & web3.
-​

 1. 🤖 [Add to Discord](https://discordapp.com/api/oauth2/authorize?client_id=458880791573954570&permissions=2147485696&scope=bot)
+2. 💬 **Give it Messaging Permissions** in one of your channels. ⚠️ It won't work otherwise!
-2. Tell the bot which channel it should send jobs to by typing `/set-channel #channel-name`
+3. 👉 Run `/set-channel #channel-name` to tell the bot which channel it should send jobs to.
-3. Give it permissions to message in that channel.
-You'll see a confirmation like this:
+4. ✅ Done!
+Confirmation should look like this:

 <img width="382" alt="image" src="https://user-images.githubusercontent.com/936436/187341582-1db2b2d1-3bd7-482e-a15b-204e3252f13a.png">